Getting Real ROI from a Voice AI Free Trial in India

 Frequently Asked Questions

-Can I test Hindi and other Indian languages during the trial?
+Can I test Indian languages like Hindi during the trial?

 Yes.
-Bolti supports Hindi, Marathi, Tamil, Telugu, Bengali, Gujarati, and over 80 other global languages.
-You can test specialized Indian-language providers like SarvamAI and Fennec during your trial.
+Bolti supports over 80 languages, including Hindi, Marathi, Tamil, Telugu, Bengali, and Gujarati.
+You can test native Indic voices from providers like SarvamAI and SmallestAI, and use Fennec for accurate Indian accent transcription.